EliasAguirre/PacManDSL/README.md

 ## Hi, this is PacMan Maze Creator

+This project is a domain specific language project.

+It consists of all the language design steps: Language Grammar Design, Tokenization, Parsing, Validation and Evaluation.

+Files map as follows:
+-Files ending with "tokenizer" are tokenizing files -Files ending with "parser" are parsing files
+-Files ending with "checker" are validating files -Files ending with "evaluator" are evaluating files

+Files can be found in src: "src/main/java/PacManDSL/"

 Here are a few important details for you to be able to run our game.

 1. Version of Java.<br/>